Pierre St. Germain: Later life and death

-At Fort Vancouver, John McLoughlin divided the settlement party into two groups.
+At Fort Vancouver, John McLoughlin (the Chief Factor of the Columbia District) divided the settlement party into two groups.
 Fourteen families of primarily Orkneyan descent were sent to Fort Nisqually, before eventually transferring to the Willamette Valley.
 St. Germain and other Métis of French descent were considered ill-suited to agriculture and settled near Fort Cowlitz at a settlement named Saint Francis Xavier.
 Although various other Catholic Canadian families settled in the Cowlitz Prairie, the St. Germains were one of only three from the Sinclair expedition.
-St. Germain was named in local parish records as the godfather at several baptisms, and the witness to multiple marriages.
+St. Germain was named in local parish records as the godfather at several baptisms, and the witness to multiple marriages; he used an "X" as his signature because he did not know how to sign his name.

-Following the Oregon Treaty, Pierre St. Germain became an American citizen.
 He was listed in the 1850 U.S. Census as 85 years old, resulting in a birth date about 25 years before those recorded in earlier Hudson Bay Company records.
 His wife Lizette and their four-year-old son Simon both died in 1844.

 In 1847, St. Germain filled a pre-emption for 640 acres of land.
 He most likely retired from farming before November 1853, as a claim under the Donation Land Claim Act was filed only by his son Joseph.
 Pierre St. Germain died at some point in the 1870s; an 1882 source by a surviving member of the Sinclair party described him as dying several years prior, at an exaggerated age of 105.